School Science Lessons

 High plateau coconut palm, (Beccariophoenix alfredii), Madagascar, Arecaceae

-Wax Begonia, (Begonia semperflorens), fibrous-rooted begonia, perennials but grown as annuals with a compact rounded growth habit, up to 30 cm, dark green waxy leaves, single or double pink, red or white flowers, used for flower beds and hanging baskets, (houseplant), Begoniaceae
+Wax Begonia, (Begonia semperflorens), fibrous-rooted begonia, perennials but grown as annuals with a compact rounded growth habit, up to 30 cm, dark green waxy leaves, single or double pink, red or white flowers, commonly used for flower beds and hanging baskets, (houseplant), Begoniaceae

 Begonia species, very large genus, bright flowers have sepals but no petals, many varieties: